jagregory/abrash-zen-of-asm/src/chapter-07.md

 Y     equ   X+2 ;Y coordinate parameter`
 ```

 up to ways to get the assembler to adjust structure offsets for us.
 See my "On Graphics" column in the July 1987 issue of *Programmer's Journal* (issue 5.4) for an elegant solution, provided by John Navas.
-(Incidentally, TASM provides special directives — `arg` and `local` — that handle many of the complications of stack frame addressing and allow negative offsets.)
+(Incidentally, TASM provides special directives — `arg`{.nasm} and `local`{.nasm} — that handle many of the complications of stack frame addressing and allow negative offsets.)

 While we're discussing stack frame displacements, allow me to emphasize that you should strive to use 1-byte displacements into stack frames as much as possible.
 If you have so many parameters or local variables that 2-byte displacements must be used, make an effort to put the least frequently used variables at those larger displacements.
-Alternatively, you may want to put large data elements such as arrays and structures in the stack frame areas that are addressed with 2-byte displacements, since such data elements are often accessed by way of pointer registers such as BX and SI, rather than directly via `bp+``*disp`* addressing.
+Alternatively, you may want to put large data elements such as arrays and structures in the stack frame areas that are addressed with 2-byte displacements, since such data elements are often accessed by way of pointer registers such as BX and SI, rather than directly via `bp+disp`{.nasm} addressing.
 Finally, you should avoid forward references to structures; if you refer to elements of a structure before the structure itself is defined in the code, you'll always get 2-byte displacements, as we'll see in Chapter 14.

 Whenever you're uncertain whether 1-or 2-byte displacements are being used, simply generate a listing file, or look at your code with a debugger.